 Microsoft Dynamics CRM 2013

-Note: These Update Rollups update the following components available via the Microsoft Download Center, with the exception of the Mobile clients:
+Note: These Update Rollups update the following components available via the Microsoft Download Center with the exception of the two Mobile clients and SSRS Data Connector, which are not on the Download Center but are available elsewhere as noted below:

 Microsoft Dynamics CRM Server 2013